 If you are intrigued by the beauty of marine life or love a deep-diving challenge, then snorkeling and freediving should be on your list.

 But when it comes to freediving, it’s a completely different story.
-Freediving is a competitive water sport that requires extensive training before you can perform a dive in one breath without surfacing.
-You’ll need professional assistance, high-quality gear, and training that includes both in-class and in-water exercises.
+Freediving is a competitive sport that requires extensive training before you can perform a dive in one breath without surfacing.
+You’ll need professional assistance, high-quality dive gear, and training that includes both in-class and in-water exercises.

 Snorkeling is a recreational activity that anyone can indulge themselves in.
 Due to the exotic swimming experience that it promises, many snorkelers make it out into the sea for an adventure.
 But there are a few things that you should know before snorkeling.